wp-plugins/maxref-widgets/readme.txt

-=== MaxRef-Widget ===
+=== MaxRef-Widgets ===
 Authors: Scott Frangos, Antonie Potgieter, Sakin Shrestha, Joe Casabona, Malarvizhi
 Tags: links, pages, posts, rss, sidebar, widget, widgets Donate link:  http://www.webfadds.com/overview/plugins/ Requires at least: 2.5
-Tested up to: 3.2 Version: 2.0
+Tested up to: 2.9 beta2Version: 1.9.6
-Stable tag: 2.0.1
+Stable tag: 2.1

-MaxRef Widgets enables you to display multiple sidebar widgets to maximize how your visitors reference your posts, links, categories and comments.
+MaxRef Widgets is a Content Marketing plugin that enables you to display multiple sidebar widgets to maximize how your visitors reference your posts, links, categories and comments.

 == Description ==

-MaxRef Widgets is a powerful way to add unlimited widgets on your sidebars with options to display posts only from a certain category, the links from a particular link category, comments and more.
-New in version 2.0 is the ability to display widgets only on certain blog categories.
-Choose how many posts or pages appear, to display an RSS feed for categories, and how to sort the links presented. .Changes: Visit us at http://www.webfadds.com/overview/plugins/ for news and updates
+MaxRef Widgets is a powerful way for Content Marketers to add unlimited widgets on your sidebars with options to display posts only from a certain category, the links from a particular link category, comments and more.
+New in version 2.1 is the ability to display widgets only on certain blog categories.
+Choose how many posts or pages appear, to display an RSS feed for categories, and how to sort the links presented.

+Changes: Visit us at http://www.webfadds.com/overview/plugins/ for news and updates

  == Installation ==

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
 2. Go to the Plugins page and activate the plugin.
-3. Go to your widgets area, and add a MaxRef Widget (as many as you want)
+3. Go to your widgets area, and add a MaxRef Widgets (as many as you want)
 4. Click on Edit to configure your new widget to display Posts by Category, Pages, Links by Category, or Comments, and then your Sort and other options.
 Use the new second tab section to show a widget only in certain blog post categories.

 == Frequently Asked Questions ==